Covaid-co/covaid-web/README.md

 npm run client
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ### General Project Breakdown

 Generally, the project is broken down into the client and server.
 The server runs locally on localhost:5000 and the client runs on localhost:3000.
 To access the front end, just paste the client url into your browser.

-### Detailed Project Breakdown
+### Detailed Project Breakdown (Important Files)

-    ├── package.json                   # Packages being used for backend
+    ├── package.json                   # Packages being used for server
     ├── client                         # Frontend for Coviad
-    │   ├── package.json               # Packages being used for frontend
+    │   ├── package.json               # Packages being used for client
     │   ├── public                     # Files being served in deployed version
     │   ├── src                        # React files
     │       ├── App.js                 # Main file for frontend